Surrey Art Gallery Exhibitions

 June 28 to August 30

 Featuring recently acquired works by artists who have called the South of the Fraser region home.
 Organized into groupings about people, places, and abstraction this exhibition is an eclectic mix of paintings, photographs, prints, and sculptures.
-Artists include Walter Dexter, Enn Erisalu, Robert Genn, Elizabeth Hollick, Brian Howell, Davida Kidd, Don Li-Leger, Robert Michener, Arnold Mikelson, Ann Nelson, and Fred Owen.
+Artists include Walter Dexter, Enn Erisalu, Robert Genn, Elizabeth Hollick, Brian Howell, Davida Kidd, Don Li-Leger, Robert Michener, Arnold Mikelson, Ann Nelson, Fred Owen and Helma Sawatzky.

-Are you interested in exhibiting your work in ARTS 2014?
+Are you interested in exhibiting your work in Cascadia?
 See the call for entries.